 Hillsborough Organization for Progress and Equality, or HOPE, a coalition of local religious organizations, took up the cause of expanding civil citations to include the offense.

 “It’s not that we support kids using marijuana,” said The Rev. Bernice Powell Jackson, chair of the group’s civil citations committee.
 “But we also realized kids do stupid stuff and realize an arrest follows them the rest of their life.”
+Since ohio marijuana laws and legislation from other states are becoming much more relaxed on the topic of marijuana, many feel it would be overly harsh to punish someone for marijuana use.

 Powell Jackson attributed the holdup to former Sheriff David Gee, who retired last month.
 Others, including public defenders in both counties and the study’s author, pointed to him as a barrier to broader expansion.